MicrosoftDocs/win32/desktop-src/NetMon2/dllmain-parser.md

 ---
-Description: 'The DllMain export function for the parser identifies the existence of the parser, and releases resources that Network Monitor uses for the parser.
-DllMain must be implemented in all parser DLLs.' ms.assetid: '2ce79d49-3aad-461f-99cf-cf632680efcc'
+Description: The DllMain export function for the parser identifies the existence of the parser, and releases resources that Network Monitor uses for the parser.
+DllMain must be implemented in all parser DLLs. ms.assetid: 2ce79d49-3aad-461f-99cf-cf632680efcc
-title: DllMain Parser callback function
+title: DllMain Parser callback function ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DllMain Parser callback function